Hugi-R/localGPT/README.md

 ## Test dataset

-This repo uses a [Constitution of USA ](https://constitutioncenter.org/media/files/constitution.pdf) as an example.
+This repo uses as an example [What are embeddings](https://vickiboykis.com/what_are_embeddings/) by Vicki Boykis, licensed under a Creative Commons, By Attribution, Non-Commercial, Share Alike 3.0 license.

 ## Instructions for ingesting your own dataset